lcarlaw/grib2awips/README.md

 ## AN IMPORTANT NOTE BEFORE PUSHING DATA ONTO YOUR AWIPS SYSTEM

 All GRIB2 files begin with metadata describing many things, among which include the "Originating/Generating Center", "Originating/Generating Subcenter", and the "ProcessID."
-In its present form, data output by running this script will leave the Center and Subcenter IDs untouched (for the supported files, these will always be 7 and 0, respectively), but will prompt the user to alter the ProcessID, in an effort to "trick" AWIPS into properly decoding the file to avoid inadvertent overwriting real-world operational model/analysis data.
+In its present form, data output by running this script will leave the Center and Subcenter IDs untouched (for the supported files, these will always be 7 and 0, respectively), but will prompt the user to alter the ProcessID, in an effort to "trick" AWIPS into properly decoding the file to avoid inadvertently overwriting real-world operational model/analysis data.
 The current list of officially supported ProcessIDs can be found [here](http://www.nco.ncep.noaa.gov/pmb/docs/on388/tablea.html).

 The documentation recommends starting with a processID of 240 and working upwards to 255, which are currently "Reserved" or "Missing" products.
 However, it's possible that your local office utilizes local model data, or some other product with these processIDs, so it's important to check with your ITO, or someone knowledgeable about the AWIPS system to avoid potentially overwriting or corrupting real-world data.